addybee/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School
 8. this script  writes into the file ls_cwd_content the result of the command ls -la.
 9. duplicates the last line of the file iacta
+10. deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+11.  counts the number of directories and sub-directories in the current directory
+12. displays the 10 newest files in the current directory